 And stop downplaying your achievements.
 No one gets to your level of success without talent and hard work.
 Even if luck played a role in your career (as it has countless times in mine), it was no accident or quirk of fate that prepared you to take advantage of the opportunities presented.

 Lastly, don’t minimize or dismiss compliments by attributing your success to other people or outside factors.
 The next time someone praises you, just say “Thank you.”

 Take your place at the table

-Not only should you speak up, with enough volume to be heard clearly, you need to be both direct and brief in your speech.
-When you structure your comments like a newspaper (headline first and supporting points later), your input has more impact.
+Not only should you speak up with enough volume to be heard clearly, but you also need to be both direct and brief in your speech.
+Your input has more impact when you structure your comments like a newspaper (headline first and supporting points later).
 Don’t add qualifiers that make you seem insecure or powerless: “I’m not sure if you’ll agree,” “I’m no expert, but …” or “This may be a stupid question.”

 Power up your body language

 If you think that body language is merely an interesting topic for women in business, think again.
 Non-verbal communication skills are not only interesting, but they’re also a crucial part of breaking out of the Imposter Syndrome trap.

 In general, women are better than men at reading non-verbal signals, but they are less aware of how to present themselves in ways that optimize their credibility, confidence and power.

 10 body language traps for women in the workplace by Carol Kinsey Goman

 Women may be the champions of warmth and empathy, but …